iworks/simple-seo-improvements/readme.txt

 = Why should I change the title? =

-I do not know... but sometimes we have to.
+I'm not sure... but we have to do it sometimes.

 == Screenshots ==

-1. Entry edit screen.
+1. The entry editing screen.
-1. Taxonomy edit screen.
+1. The taxonomy editing screen.
 1. Plugin configuration screen - posts.

 == Changelog ==

 = 1.5.0 (2023-01-15) =
-* Updated iWorks Options to 2.8.4.
+* iWorks Options has been updated to version 2.8.4.
-* The meta robots for the author, day, month and year archive has been added.
+* The meta robots for the author, day, month, and year archives have been added.

 = 1.4.5 (2022-12-16) =
 * Improved robots.txt

 = 1.4.4 (2022-12-02) =
-* Fixed PHP compatibility syntax.
+* Improved PHP syntax compatibility.
-* Updated iWorks Rate to 2.1.1.
+* iWorks Rate has been updated to 2.1.1.

 = 1.4.3 (2022-09-19) =
 * Fixed a typo in sprintf pattern.